 4.2.1.2 Requirement Set Number Two: for Requests for Independent Study of Behind-the-Meter Expansion for Solar and Wind Technologies

-This GIP Section 4.2.1.2 applies to an Interconnection Request relating to a behind-the-meter expansion where the existing Generating Facility prime mover is wind technology or solar technology.
-Such an Interconnection Request submitted under the Independent Study Process will satisfy the requirements of GIP Section 4.2.1 if it satisfies all of the following technical and business criteria for behind-the-meter capacity expansion of a Generating Facility:
+This Section 4.2.1.2 applies to an Interconnection Request relating to a behind-the-meter expansion where the existing Generating Facility prime mover is wind technology or solar technology.
+Such an Interconnection Request submitted under the Independent Study Process will satisfy the requirements of Section 4.2.1 if it satisfies all of the following technical and business criteria for behind-the-meter capacity expansion of a Generating Facility:

 (i) Technical criteria.